-4.2.4 Discussion of the field test results
+270 4.2.4 Discussion of the field test results

-220 From the profile of L2 obtained using the high-density electrical method, it can be seen that the terrain on the hill is relatively flat, where the underground medium is relatively uniform and dense, and that there are no faults, karst caves, or abnormal bodies in the surrounding area, making it a suitable site for construction of a geoelectric observatory station.
+From the profile of L2 obtained using the high-density electrical method, it can be seen that the terrain on the hill is relatively flat, where the underground medium is relatively uniform and dense, and that there are no faults, karst caves, or abnormal bodies in the surrounding area, making it a suitable site for construction of a geoelectric observatory station.
 From the low-resistance zone in the electrical method profile of the three survey lines, it can be inferred that this area is likely to have been an ancient river course, which was filled in as a result of geological changes and erosion.

-225 5 Conclusions
+5 Conclusions

 This paper has described the development of an IoT-based 4D high-density electrical instrument system; the hardware and software design of the electrical instrument and the system's performance indicators are also briefly introduced.
-By combining the system with cables, electrodes, and electrode converters, tests were carried out in the laboratory, on campus, and in the field.
-The acquired data were processed and analyzed, and the results show that the system can be applied to perform actual
+By combining the system with cables, electrodes, and electrode converters, tests were carried out in the laboratory, on campus, and in the

-230 field measurements.
+280 field.
+The acquired data were processed and analyzed, and the results show that the system can be applied to perform actual field measurements.

 The current trend in the development of electrical instruments is toward the increased use of multiple channels, multiple parameters, multiple dimensions, multiple functions, high power, and wide ranges (Yan et al., 2012).
-From this point of view, although our instrument successfully addresses a number of shortcomings of high-density electrical instruments currently available on the market for use in geophysical prospecting, including bulkiness, weight, limitations in data acquisition accuracy,
+Therefore, our research group plans to continue improving the instrument, for example by upgrading the channel board to a multi-channel version,